About International Finn Class

 This singlehanded boat was designed specifically for the Olympics and requires sailors to be average size or above.
 The fiberglass hull is built to very tight tolerances ensuring a strict one design shape.
 Well maintained boats from the 1990’s are still competitive and win national events.
 The high technology, un-stayed carbon fiber mast is available in different degrees of flexibility to suit the sailor’s physical capabilities and allow a wider range of heights and weights to be competitive.
-The Finn is very responsive to fine changes in tuning and the knowledge gained translates into improved performance when sailing in other classes.
+The Finn performs very well in both light air, making it ideally suited for small lakes, and is robust enough to be sailed in extreme conditions.

 Class boat builder(s):